AaltoSciComp/scicomp-docs/about/for-proposals.rst

 Research software engineering services
 --------------------------------------

-(this text must especially be tuned to your grant)
+(this text must especially be tuned to your grant, replace the parts in CAPITAL LETTERS)

 This grant will make use of the Aalto Research Software Engineer program to hire high-quality TOPIC specialists.
-This program provides PhD-level specialists to work on THINGS, which allows the other staff on this project to focus on YYY.
-These staff do not need to be independently recruited, are available for consultation before and after the project.
-This service is provided by Aalto Scientific Computing, which also provides high-performance computing resources.
+This program provides PhD-level personnel to work on THINGS, which allows the other staff on this project to focus on YYY.
+Research software engineers do not need to be independently recruited, and are available for consultation also before and after the project.
+This service is provided by Aalto Scientific Computing, which also provides high-performance computing resources for our project.
 The Research Software Engineering service is integrated into computing services as a consistent package.

-(for basic service, for now only SCI) This service is available as a basic consulting service for free.
+(for basic service, for now only SCI) The service is available as a basic consulting service for free.

-(for paid services) This project receives dedicated service from the Research Software Engineering group, funded as researcher salary from this project.
-During this period, the research engineer joins this project as a researcher, equal to all other project employees.
+(for paid services) This project receives dedicated service from the Research Software Engineering group, funded as researcher salary from this grant.
+During this period, on of Aalto research software engineers joins this project as a researcher, equal to all other project employees.